| Adapt-A-Matic Lens Index Tamron's Adapt-A-Matic lens

 performance of these lenses is very typical of the era regardless of the lens

+manufacturer.
 NOTES: Early Adapt-A-Matic

 lenses, distinguished by knurled metal grips instead of the rubber grips found